TraekWells/personal-site/content/projects/emeche-wells.md

 ---
 title: Emeche Wells
 summary: Emeche Wells is an athlete, photographer and blogger and needed a website to start building an online presence.
 Built with WordPress and customized to match his branding.
-previewImage: '/img/emeche-wells-devices.jpg'
+previewImage: "/img/emeche-wells-devices.jpg"
-featuredImage: '/img/emeche-wells-featured-image.jpg'
+featuredImage: "/img/emeche-wells-featured-image.jpg"
 linkToProject: https://www.emechewells.com
 technology: WordPress, Javascript, CSS
 featured: false
 draft: false
+images:
+- featuredImage: "/img/emeche-wells-featured-image.jpg"
+  previewImage: "/img/emeche-wells-devices.jpg"

 ---
 ## The Client

 Emeche Wells is an athlete, professional photographer and blogger who cares about sharing his experiences with anyone who plans on playing sports throughout college.
 Although he was new to marketing himself online, he had a pretty large following on other social media platforms.
 The website that he wanted would need to have the ability to be easily updated at will.